brianbunke/brianbunke.github.io/_posts/2017-07-23-it-ops-manifesto-2017.md

 - Replace that firewall with a more modern unit
 - Identify and automate standard procedures

-I subscribe to the gospel that all **"improve"** operations can (and should) minimize long-term **"maintain"** efforts. _Reducing helpdesk ticket quantity_ is one of the few metrics our industry can generally agree upon.
+I subscribe to the gospel that all **"improve"** operations can (and should) minimize long-term **"maintain"** efforts. _Reducing helpdesk ticket quantity_ is one of the few metrics our industry can generally* agree upon.
 Don't forget it when you consider the ROI of potential projects.

+_\* - Yeah, generally.
+It's also a potential indicator of [Shadow IT]...which, unfortunately, is a topic for another day._

 ## IT is a force multiplier